South Kesteven: Transport

 The A1 passes through the district as does the East Coast Main Line.
 The A52 is a busy east–west route.
 The A15 is a quieter route and goes through the centre of many villages.

 The Birmingham to Peterborough Line passes through Stamford, which is one of the few east–west routes.

 The Skegness to Nottingham line (The Poacher Line) and the East Coast Main Line serve Grantham.
 This is another east–west route that also carries train services between Norwich and Liverpool.

 Media

 In terms of television, the area is served by BBC East Midlands and ITV Central broadcast from the Waltham TV transmitter.
-However, the Belmont transmitter is also received that broadcast BBC Yorkshire and Lincolnshire and ITV Yorkshire which also covers the area.
+The Belmont transmitter also covers the area and broadcasts BBC Yorkshire and Lincolnshire and ITV Yorkshire.
 With the co-channel interference from the Waltham transmitter, a small number of households in the southern tip of the district are able to receive BBC East and ITV Anglia.

 Radio stations for the area are: